 Articles tagged with: Revlimid

-Findings from a prospective Phase 2 clinical trial indicate that the combination of Revlimid, Velcade, and dexamethasone is effective in relapsed and refractory multiple myeloma patients.
+French researchers earlier this week published updated results of a small Phase 2 clinical trial testing the combination of Revlimid, Velcade, and dexamethasone (RVD) in newly diagnosed multiple myeloma patients.

 The researchers found that RVD, when given before and after stem cell transplantation – and when followed by maintenance therapy with Revlimid – led to very deep treatment responses and significant survival rates.

 The 31 newly diagnosed patients in the French trial initially were treated with three cycles of RVD therapy.
 Next, the trial participants underwent autologous (own) stem cell …